By Ric McCormick - Special guest author for the Change Management Learning Center

 Once a Lean Six Sigma project has been chartered by a sponsor, the project team (typically cross-functional) is formed.
-During the launch the team are introduced to the project goals and given the required level of training in the methodology to be used.
+During the launch, the team is introduced to the project goals and given the required level of training in the methodology to be used.

 At the end of the project launch session, explain clearly the Business Change Management Worksheet and give the team a suitable deadline prior to the next session to complete the assessment, ask the team to complete the assessment using their interpretation of the project and its effect on the business.

-Responses to the assessments can be collated into a template (similar to that in Figure 2) allowing a quick graphical overview of the team's thoughts on the anticipated changes and their impact.
+Responses to the assessments can be collated into a template, allowing a quick graphical overview of the team's thoughts on the anticipated changes and their impact.

 Many positive benefits have been seen using the assessment in this way from identification of an extra business benefit and lean opportunity in the project to identifying during the Define phase the need to change the team structure at later project phases to ensure success.

-Using the PCT tool available here, on a project by project basis, go through the questions scoring 1 to 3 on each.
-This gives a PCT score for the Project Management, Sponsorship and Change Management elements of a Lean Six Sigma project at the toll gate.
-Scores for some questions may be standard across all projects at a point in time based on the business' current culture/environment.
+Using the PCT Assessment on a project-by-project basis, go through the questions scoring 1 to 3 on each.
+This gives a PCT score for the Project Management, Sponsorship, Change Management and Success elements of a Lean Six Sigma project at the toll gate.
+Scores for some questions may be standard across all projects at a point in time-based on the business' current culture/environment.

 For any questions scoring less than 3 discuss with the team and sponsor (even site leads / business leads if required) corrective actions necessary to increase the project health in each of the 3 key areas for the next project phase.

-At the Black Belt, Master Black Belt, GM or Deployment Leader position, visibility over project health for multiple projects is of necessary to ensure successful deployment of Lean Six Sigma across a business.
-Having simple visibility across multiple projects / sites / business units beyond mere project deliverables and dates facilitates quick recognition and remedy of localized issues preventing program success.
+At the Black Belt, Master Black Belt, GM, or Deployment Leader position, visibility over project health for multiple projects is necessary to ensure successful deployment of Lean Six Sigma across a business.
+Having simple visibility across multiple projects/sites/business units beyond mere project deliverables and dates facilitates quick recognition and remedy of localized issues preventing program success.

-In the example dashboard below (Figure 3) the ADKAR profile from the Define Phase is used to indicate the phases in the project expected to be the toughest going (See Figure 1 for the ADKAR:DMAIC link).
+In the example dashboard below the ADKAR profile from the Define Phase is used to indicate the phases in the project expected to be the toughest going.

 Much more information can be gained from such a visual system, the examples above are but a few.